steve-guillouzic-gc/errers/README.rst

    may need to use ``py`` or ``python`` rather than ``python3``.
 You may also need to use ``pipx`` rather than ``pip``.
 3. Type ``errers --shortcuts`` at the command prompt and press enter.
-4. In the shortcut-creation window that appears, choose the locations where you would like application shortcuts to be created and click "Create".
+4. In the shortcut-update window that appears, choose the locations where you would like application shortcuts to be created and click "Create".
 The available locations vary from one operating system to another: